 Biotin (otherwise known as vitamin B7) plays a huge role in metabolism!
 It helps break down of the fats, proteins, and carbohydrates we consume.

-Why is buzz around biotin associated with hair and nail health?
+Why is buzz around biotin associated with nail and hair growth?

-Well, as we already mentioned, biotin plays a role in breaking down protein (a building block of all cells).
-But did you know biotin is associated with keratin production?
+Well, as I already mentioned, biotin plays a role in breaking down protein (a building block of all cells).
+But did you know biotin is associated with keratin production(1)?

 Yep!
 Who else has heard about keratin when it comes to healthy hair?
 Biotin helps make this protein found in hair, skin and nails.

-Healthy, non lactating adults (19 years and older) need about 30 micrograms (mcg) of biotin per day per the Adequate Intake (AI) dietary reference.
+Healthy, non lactating adults (19 years and older) need about 30 micrograms (mcg) of biotin per day per the Adequate Intake (AI) dietary reference(2).

 So don’t skimp on this vitamin.
 But don’t go overboard either (I’ll go over this in more depth later, so stay with me)!